 OR, JUST WANT TO TRY BEEKEEPING?

 If you are thinking about taking up Beekeeping, then why not try one of our taster sessions?
-Visit our 'Events' Page for details of 2018 Taster Sesssions.
+Keep checking our 'Events' Page for details of our 2019 Taster Sessions.

 Join our Facebook Group here.

 THE WEST NORFOLK AND KING'S LYNN BEEKEEPERS' ASSOCIATION

 Educating the Bee-keepers of Tomorrow and Informing the Bee-keepers of Today